 Dry eye syndrome is a condition that results if the eyes do not produce enough tears to keep them properly lubricated.
 As a result of not having enough moisture, the eyes can feel dry, scratchy, and irritated.
 Other symptoms can include a stinging or burning sensation or the sense that something is stuck in the eye.

 Millions of people are affected by dry eye syndrome.
 Sometimes symptoms may disappear quickly, but in other cases symptoms may persist for longer periods of time.
 People with long-lasting symptoms should contact an eye doctor right away in order to have the condition diagnosed and the proper treatment administered.

-Contact our practice for more information on the treatment of dry eye syndrome in the Los Angeles and Orange County, California region.
+Contact our practice for more information on the treatment of dry eye syndrome in the Los Angeles, Orange County and the Inland Empire region.